officialdoniald/Xamarin.Forms.MockLocation/README.md

 Select the Mock Location, and select you app.
 Run the app again and it will work.

+1. Request permisson: you can use the Xamarin.Essentials plugin for this, but you can use this in Xamarin.Android project, in the MainActivity last row:

+ActivityCompat.RequestPermissions(this, new String[] { Manifest.Permission.AccessFineLocation }, 1);

 1. Detect mock location:

 Thread thread = new Thread(async () =>